4 SIMPLE POINTS

 Notes by Julie Furlong

 I have always lived by a number of personal mottos.
 One of them is: “all you need is passion, personality and persistence”, and I have learnt over time that persistence is the one strength most important to achieving your goals and one that will always, most certainly, pay off.
 Persistence is a quality asset too.
+But how do you become persistent?
 There’s no substitute for getting up again and again after failure.

 I’m the sort of person who never gives up.
 I think it’s because I have vision and my faith in my goals is so strong it ensures I take the next steps to achieving them, until they are finally conquered.
 I’ve had a number of projects on the go lately (going on and on and on) for which persistence has been the key to getting through.